Tap to display sub-menu choices,

 Team up with award-winning journalists to write a story that’s ready for press

-SIT Study Abroad is introducing a powerful new journalism track in South Africa in collaboration with the Peabody Award-winning Round Earth Media and South Africa’s Times Media Group.
+SIT Study Abroad has introduced a powerful new journalism track in South Africa in collaboration with the Peabody Award-winning Round Earth Media and South Africa’s Times Media Group.

-Enrollment is now open for the spring 2017 program South Africa: Social and Political Transformation, which offers a journalism focus that pairs students with professional mentors in a story-rich setting, a melting pot of races and ethnicities that has produced one of the most famous battlegrounds for equality, democracy, and human rights, and also some of the greatest peacemakers in history, including Nobel Prize winner Albert Luthuli and Mohandas Gandhi.
+South Africa: Social and Political Transformation offers a journalism focus that pairs students with professional mentors in a story-rich setting, a melting pot of races and ethnicities that has produced one of the most famous battlegrounds for equality, democracy, and human rights, and also some of the greatest peacemakers in history, including Nobel Prize winner Albert Luthuli and Mohandas Gandhi.

 This is the third journalism component offered by SIT Study Abroad.
 Others are Morocco: Field Studies in Journalism and New Media, and a journalism track on Serbia, Bosnia, and Kosovo: Peace and Conflict Studies in the Balkans.